XENONnT/straxen/docs/source/cmt2.rst

     - MongoDB
     - Pandas dataframe
+    - Http client

 Currently implemented indexes:

-    - Integer
-    - String
-    - Float
-    - Datetime
+    - Simple Index of type Integer/String/Float/Datetime, matches on exact values.
-    - Interval Datetime/Integer
+    - Interval Index Datetime/Integer, matches on interval overlap.
-    - Sampled Datetime/Integer/Float  (interpolation between sampled points)
+    - Sampled Index Datetime/Integer/Float, interpolation between sampled points, optional extrapolation.

 To define access a remote dataframe you need to first define its schema.
 Lets say we want to store a collection of versioned documents indexed by the experiment, detector and version